MrRobot555/includeme/readme.txt

 The widget can be placed on any HTML (or PHP) page.

-These two lines has to beincluded in the head section:
+These two lines has to be included in the head section:

     <script defer src="https://unpkg.com/alpinejs@3.x.x/dist/cdn.min.js"></script>
     <link href="https://unpkg.com/tailwindcss@^2/dist/tailwind.min.css" rel="stylesheet">